Tuufless/FFXIV-Elemental-Raid-Macros/_current/sphene.en.md

 ## Markers

+There are two sets of markers you may encounter.

+### Hamkatsu's markers

 The markers are where the party stands during *Coronation*.
 They are also colour-coded to indicate where each beam should be placed (i.e: between the `1A`, `2B`, `3C`, and `4D` markers).